kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 - We deploy the [Openshift OAuth proxy][oauth-proxy] as a side-car container for reporting-operator, which protects the reporting API with authentication

 There are a few ways to do authentication, you can use service account tokens for authentication, and/or you can also use a static username/password via an httpasswd file.
+See the [openshift authentication](#openshift-authentication) section below for details on how authentication and authorization works.
 See the [expose-route.yaml][expose-route-config] configuration for an example of setting enabling an Openshift route and configuring authentication with both options enabled.
-See the [openshift authentication][#openshift-authentication] section below for details on how authentication is done.

 Make sure you modify the `reporting-operator.spec.authProxy.httpasswdData` and `reporting-operator.spec.authProxy.cookieSeed` values.

 Once installed with the customized configuration to enable the route, you should query in your namespace to check for the route: